Lakeside Great Wall and Longquanyu | Views over the lake from the first section of Great Wall.

 At the Lakeside Great Wall we start off by crossing over the ‘70s-era dam that created the reservoir here, and then we make a short climb to get up on to the repaired Great Wall.
 From atop the wall here we’ll be able to see wall all around – an unrepaired section of Great Wall climbing a cliff above the reservoir, and more of the repaired wall on the other side of the lake.
 The views of the reservoir itself are also excellent – the wall runs high above the lake, and we’ll see little paddleboats dotting the water.

 We’ll come down off the wall and follow a park road around the corner a little way before taking a turn to get back on the Great Wall, first passing the ‘Great Wall in the water’ before hiking up and over a peak.
-The climb up to the top is fairly steep, and the climb down the other side is even steeper.
+The climb up to the top is fairly steep.
+The climb down the other side is on a well-formed track.
 We’ll take our time here.

 Walking over the Glass Bridge at the Lakeside Great Wall